chainflip-io/chainflip-backend/state-chain/TROUBLESHOOTING.md

 ## Runtime upgrades / Try-runtime

-First, build the runtime node with all `try-runtime` enabled.
+First, build the runtime node with `try-runtime` enabled.

 The `try-runtime` features for the Chainflip runtime upgrade utilities are currently incompatible with WASM builds, so use `SKIP_WASM_BUILD` to avoid compiler errors.